 You will run into trouble — big trouble, likely.
 In fact, the kind of trouble that might get so out of hand that you’ll have to drastically change the app’s architecture.

 For the sake of simplicity, let’s imagine we have a layout for phones and a layout for 10 inch tablets.
-Let’s look into an example where our resources are located in the following folders:
+Let’s look at an example where our resources are located in the following folders:

-Alternatively, it may take up one half of the screen; in this case, resources will be taken from layout-land:
+Alternatively, it may take up one half of the screen; in this case, resources will be taken from

-In case it’s one third or two thirds, resources will be taken from layout-land and layout-sw720dp-land accordingly:
+In case it’s one third or two thirds, resources will be taken from

 You might expect that in landscape mode land and port will be swapped, but it’s not exactly true.

-If the entire screen is taken up, layout-sw720dp-land is used:
+If the entire screen is taken up,

-If it’s one half of the screen, it’s layout-port:
+If it’s one half of the screen, it’s

-One third and two thirds are layout-port and layout-sw720dp-land respectively:
+One third and two thirds are

 All right, we’ve figured out the layouts.
 Some of you might already see the potential issues, but first things first.
 Let’s imagine you’ve made a hypothetical app that works perfectly on Android 6, but will run into issues on Android 7.
-In advance, I would ask you to not criticize the way the demo app was designed, as it was made like this for demonstration purposes.
+In advance, I would ask that you not criticize the way the demo app was designed, as it was made like this for demonstration purposes.

 Let’s say it’s a news app that has three primary entities: category, subcategory and news.
 The phone version can only support portrait orientation and has three screens, each of them a separate Activity: